 Many experts believe that an imbalance among neurotransmitters is the cause of depression.
 Serotonin and norepinephrine are two neurotransmitters released by nerves in the brain.
 Desvenlafaxine works by preventing the reuptake of serotonin and epinephrine by nerves after they have been released.
 Since uptake is an important mechanism for removing released neurotransmitters and terminating their actions on adjacent nerves, the reduced uptake caused by desvenlafaxine increases the effect of serotonin and norepinephrine in the brain.
 The FDA approved desvenlafaxine in February 2008.

-DOSING: The recommended dose of desvenlafaxine is 50 mg daily, with or without food.
+The recommended dose of desvenlafaxine is 50 mg daily, with or without food.
+Tablets should be taken whole and should not be crushed, divided, chewed, or dissolved.
 Doses greater than 50 mg are not more effective but cause more side effects.

 SNRIs may increase the effect of warfarin (Coumadin), leading to excessive bleeding.
 Warfarin therapy should be monitored more frequently in patients who are also taking desvenlafaxine.
 Combining SNRIs with aspirin, nonsteroidal antiinflammatory drugs (NSAIDs) or other drugs that affect bleeding may increase the likelihood of upper gastrointestinal bleeding.

 Ketoconazole (Nizoral, Extina, Xolegel, Kuric) may reduce the breakdown of desvenlafaxine, therefore increasing concentrations of desvenlafaxine in the body and the risk of adverse effects.
 Desvenlafaxine may reduce the concentration of midazolam (Versed).

 Is desvenlafaxine (Pristiq) safe to take if I'm pregnant or breastfeeding?